 Levaquin side effects

-chest pain and severe dizziness, fainting, fast or pounding heartbeats;
+headache with chest pain and severe dizziness, fainting, fast or pounding heartbeats;

-confusion, hallucinations, depression, tremors, feeling restless or anxious, unusual thoughts or behavior, insomnia, nightmares, seizure (convulsions);
+changes in mood or behavior - depression, confusion, hallucinations, paranoia, tremors, feeling restless or anxious, unusual thoughts or behavior, insomnia, nightmares;

-severe headache, ringing in your ears, nausea, vision problems, pain behind your eyes;
+increased pressure inside the skull - severe headaches, ringing in your ears, dizziness, nausea, vision problems, pain behind your eyes; or

-severe skin reaction -- fever, sore throat, swelling in your face or tongue, burning in your eyes, skin pain, followed by a red or purple skin rash that spreads (especially in the face or upper body) and causes blistering and peeling.
+severe skin reaction - skin pain followed by a red or purple skin rash that spreads (especially in the face or upper body) and causes blistering and peeling.

-Less serious Levaquin side effects may include:
+Common Levaquin side effects may include: